Applications are now open!

 The Community Science Academy is offering a six-week summer enrichment program at the California Institute of Technology (Caltech) in Pasadena.
+This year, CSA will be held from June 19 to July 28.
 It is a commuter program, with lessons and activities from 10 am to 3:30 pm every Monday, Wednesday, and Friday (with some exceptions).

 Students learn science and engineering from university researchers and gain hands-on experience performing experiments and building projects in Caltech labs and facilities in cooperation with Bruce Hay (Professor of Biology), Jeff Mendez (Director of Undergraduate Chemistry Labs), and Mike Vicic (Director of Undergraduate Chemical Engineering Labs).
 Most classes are held at Caltech's Center for Teaching, Learning, and Outreach, with some activities held in Huntington Gardens and in Caltech's undergraduate teaching labs.

-In 2017 we are offering three courses, recommended for students in grades 9-12 (others will be considered).
+In 2017 we are offering three courses, recommended for students in grades 9-12.
 Community Science 1 is a prerequisite for Community Science 2, Community Science 2 is a prerequisite for Community Science 3.

-Community Science 1 covers core topics in the sciences:
+Community Science 1 teaches core topics in the sciences:

 - Soil and water quality.
 Learn how different elements cycle through the biosphere.
 Measure dye in Kool-Aid and iron in drinking water, using a colorimeter you build.